claudegel/sinope-130/README.md

 Custom components to support [Neviweb](https://neviweb.com/) devices in [Home Assistant](http://www.home-assistant.io).
 Neviweb is a platform created by Sinopé Technologies to interact with their smart devices like thermostats, light switches/dimmers , load controllers, plug and water leak detector etc.

-Neviweb130 will manage the zigbee devices connected to Neviweb via the GT130 gateway and the new Wi-Fi devices.
+Neviweb130 will manage the ZigBee devices connected to Neviweb via the GT130 gateway and the new Wi-Fi devices.
 It is presently almost up to date with Neviweb but some information are still missing from Sinopé.
 As new devices are launched by Sinopé, they are added to this custom-component.
 If you have a device that is not supported yet, please open an issue and I'll add it rapidly.

 ## Big changes for valve devices